-Zahid N. Quraishi is a partner in Riker Danzig’s White Collar Criminal Defense Group.
+Zahid N. Quraishi is Chair of Riker Danzig’s White Collar Criminal Defense and Investigations Group and the Firm's Chief Diversity Officer.
 His practice focuses on white collar criminal defense, internal corporate investigations, and complex civil litigation.

 Earlier in his career, Zahid worked as a litigation associate at LeBoeuf, Lamb, Greene & MacRae, LLP and clerked for the Honorable Edwin H. Stern, Presiding Judge, Superior Court of New Jersey - Appellate Division (retired).

 Zahid currently serves as a Trustee for the Association of the Federal Bar of New Jersey and also previously served as a Trustee for both the Association of Criminal Defense Lawyers of New Jersey and the United States Attorney’s Office Alumni Association (DNJ).

 Since 2018, he has been recognized in his legal field as one of the country’s leading white collar lawyers by Chambers USA: America’s Leading Lawyers for Business, Best Lawyers in America®, a peer review of U.S. lawyers, and “Super Lawyers” by Thomson Reuters.
 Additionally, Zahid received Rutgers APALSA’s alumni award for leadership and service in the profession in 2017.
 In 2014, shortly after entering private practice at Riker Danzig, he was named a “New Leader of the Bar” by the New Jersey Law Journal.